CrossRef/event-data-event-bus/README.md

 ### Self validation

 A consuming system may make a `live` and a `batch` subscription.
 It can store and use the `live` Events as they are sent.
-At approximately 24 hour intervals, when the `batch` data is sent the agent can verify that it recieved all of the Event IDs.
+At approximately 24 hour intervals, when the `batch` data is sent the agent can verify that it received all of the Event IDs.

 ### Edited Events